Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 ***Lewis Beverote***

-“Holy *ass-balls* it’s cold, dude!”
+"Holy *ass-balls* it’s cold, dude!"

 The doors opened, and Lewis finally laid eyes on his life’s work.

-“…Duuuuuuude.”
+"…Duuuuuuude."

 ___

 **Date Point: 11th of ten-month, year 20 UPC**
 **Mother Giymuy High School, Lavmuy, Gao**

-***Leticia “Letty” Firth***
+***Leticia "Letty" Firth***

-“The United Peoples Calendar, or UPC, counts the day of the treaty signing as its zero point.
-Three more species formally joined the United Peoples in the year after the treaty was signed…anyone?”
+"The United Peoples Calendar, or UPC, counts the day of the treaty signing as its zero point.
+Three more species formally joined the United Peoples in the year after the treaty was signed…anyone?"

 Hands shot in the air.
 She picked one at random.
-“Taylor?”
+"Taylor?"

-“The E-Skurel-Ir, the OmoAru, and the Rauwrhyr.”
+"The E-Skurel-Ir, the OmoAru, and the Rauwrhyr."

-“Good!
-Full points for that one.”
+"Good!
+Full points for that one."

-“I thought the Robalin joined too?”
+"I thought the Robalin joined too?"
 Jung asked, from the back.
 Letty smiled at him.

-“That didn’t come until later, after the Robalin Collapse and the overthrow of the Supremacy.
-That’s a subject we’re not gonna cover until month five, but…” she glanced up at the clock.
-“We’ve got time for the short version…”
+"That didn’t come until later, after the Robalin Collapse and the overthrow of the Supremacy.
+That’s a subject we’re not gonna cover until month five, but…" she glanced up at the clock.
+"We’ve got time for the short version…"

 ___